Fact-Checking Policy

-Every fact-check is different but all FamilyEducation content that falls into the following categories:
+Every fact-check is different but all FamilyEducation content that falls into the following categories will be checked:

 • politics/voting, government and law